 A trial looking at an antibiotic to try to prevent infections in people having treatment for myeloma (TEAMM)

-This trial is looking at an antibiotic called levofloxacin to see if it can reduce the risk of infection in people starting treatment for myeloma.
+This trial looked at an antibiotic called levofloxacin to see if it reduced the risk of infection and death in people starting treatment for myeloma.

 More about this trial